atomica-dev/land-x-safety-module/content/faq/faq.md

       Staking Pool APY depends on supply & demand, and set programmatically, just like interest rates in lending markets like Aave and Compound are set programmatically based on utilization of capital pools.
+  - header: Why stake into LandX's Safety Module?
+    content: >
+      Earn Real Yield: Stakers receive risk premiums and rewards.
+Rewards are accrued in real-time in exchange for adding liquidity into the Safety Module.

+      Diversify Your Portfolio: Safety Module offers a unique chance to diversify your portfolio with an uncorrelated asset (Safety Module Pool Token), while actively contributing to the safety and stability of the Web3 ecosystem.
 content: >
   ###### Safety Modules powered by   ![Atomica logo](/atomica.logo.small.svg) ©
   2024 Atomica.
 All rights reserved.